-I am an Assistant Professor in the Computer Science department at the University of Colorado and lead the Autonomous Robotics & Perception Group, conducting research in robotics, control theory, and perception.
+I am an Assistant Professor in the Computer Science department and the Jacques I. Pankove Faculty Fellow at the University of Colorado.
+I lead the Autonomous Robotics & Perception Group, conducting research in robotics, control theory, and perception.
 The goal behind my work is to develop novel ways in which robots can act even more efficiently or safely than their human counterparts, especially in the context of driving vehicles, physical feats, and understanding their environment.
 This in turn enables robots to understand their own limitations and develop new ways to solve problems that humans otherwise would solve relatively predictably.
 As a part of this, I also work on algorithms and hardware that enable robots to sense and perceive their environment in unique ways.
 My work applies concepts of nonlinear dynamical systems to contemporary model-predictive control of robots, wielding simulation-in-the-loop control and random tree-based planning to enable small ground vehicles to navigate uncertain environments.

 I’ve also been actively working in robot perception using visual-inertial SLAM, machine learning and online system identification, all with an emphasis on experimental validation.
 One example of this work is in the autonomous navigation of ground vehicles through obstacle-filled rooms; humans would generally avoid driving on walls or taking jumps off objects due to their apparent challenge, but in fact the robots we build can prefer these “acrobatic” routes if their hardware supports it.